marcus-s-berlin/dotfiles/README.md

 Further some parts have been split up into smaller .lua files, so that things can be changed more quickly and easily.
 The files and their contents should be self-explanatory.

+IMPORTANT: Change the folder on line 17 in rc.lua to the home folder location on your computer.

 ## .vim :
 Contains my personal plugin setup that I use for my daily editing with VIM.
 The vimrc file in that folder is the .vimrc file I use which is normally located in the home folder.